 Tightening the Target

 Many biologics for ulcerative colitis pinpoint tumor necrosis factor (TNF), which causes inflammation.
 Your doctor may call these “anti-TNF” drugs.
-They include adalimumab (Humira) and biosimilar drugs adalimumab-adbm (Cyltezo) and adalimumab-atto (Amjevita); golimumab (Simponi); infliximab (Remicade) and biosimilars infliximab-abda (Renflexis) and infliximab-dyyb (Inflectra); and vedolizumab (Entyvio).
+They include adalimumab (Humira) and biosimilar drugs adalimumab-adbm (Cyltezo) and adalimumab-atto (Amjevita); golimumab (Simponi); infliximab (Remicade) and biosimilars infliximab-abda (Renflexis) and infliximab-dyyb (Inflectra).
+Other biologics include ustekinumab (an anti-interleukin 12/23 antibody) and vedolizumab (Entyvio, an anti-integrin antibody).
 Your doctor can give them to you in a shot or through an IV.

 When you take biologics, you're more likely to get tuberculosis, fungal infections, certain kinds of cancers, and other conditions.
 Your doctor will check for tuberculosis and other infections before prescribing one of these medications, and keep a close watch on how you’re doing while you take them.